nathancarter/group-explorer/README.md

 Some functionality is not yet implemented and only a little testing has been done.
 You have been warned.

-## Credits: Thanks, Ray!
+## Contributors

-Most of the code so far has been written by Ray Ellis, following the design patterns and ideas in the original application's source code.
-I (Nathan) will be helping out as often as time permits, but Ray has been by far the largest contributor so far.
+ * Ray Ellis
+    * developed most of the web version
+ * Nathan Carter
+    * developed the original version
+    * added sheets and some miscellany to the web version

 ## License